 Doodle and Unicorn

 DOODLE is drawn by a boy whose younger sister starts to add UNICORN and her ideas to his artwork.
-Unicorn appears to be stuck to Doodle—like glitter!
-Doodle’s frustrations grow as the days go by, but when Unicorn interrupts his plan to be the hero and she wants to save the day, that is the last straw!
+Ever-present Unicorn appears to be stuck to Doodle—like glitter!
+So what happens when Doodle has finally had enough togetherness?

 A celebration of children's creativity like BATTLE BUNNY (John Scieszka) meets the imaginative adventures of THAT RABBIT BELONGS TO EMILY BROWN (Cressida Cowell)....but with a focus on the fun and frustration of sibling relationships.